Brown University Wind Symphony

 The Wind Symphony rehearses twice a week on Monday and Wednesday evenings.
 The Percussion section rehearses Wednesdays only, the last hour of which is a percussion ensemble rehearsal coached by Kevin Plouffe.

-Auditions for the Fall 2017 semester will take place in Professor Matthew McGarrell's office, Orwig 309, at the start of the semester.
-Stay tuned in August for dates.
+Auditions for the Fall 2018 semester will take place in Professor Matthew McGarrell's office, Orwig 309.
+Sign-up for an audition here:

 Students may register for MUSC0620/0621 to receive academic credit for participation in Wind Symphony.
 (Enrollment is not required otherwise.)